 What Is the Treatment for Peace Lily Poisoning?

+While peace lilies are moderately toxic, you still need to be concerned if your pet ingests any of the plant.
+Most cases usually resolve within a couple of hours if your cat has only taken a nibble of the plant.
+You can rinse your cat’s mouth, remove any residual pieces of the plant, and contact your veterinarian.
+Your vet may recommend you to give a tiny bit of milk or yogurt before heading to the clinic to give temporary relief to your cat.
 You’ll want to make an appointment with your vet right away, just to be on the safe side.
-Also, make sure to take a snip of the plant with you, so your vet can identify that it is indeed a Peace Lily and administer treatment if needed.
+Also, make sure to take a snip of the plant with you, so your vet can identify that it is indeed a peace lily and administer treatment if needed.

 Tips for Preventing Cats from Eating Peace Lilies

-While all lilies are either very toxic or mildly toxic to your feline companion, there are some cat-friendly plants out there that can add to the décor in your home, yet keep your cat safe and sound.
+While all plants with “lily” in their name are either deadly toxic or moderately toxic to your feline companion, there are some cat-friendly plants out there that can add to the décor in your home, yet keep your cat safe and sound.

-Even if your cats chew on these plants, they won’t do them any harm.
-Some plants to try include Boston ferns, Christmas cactuses, and Swedish ivy.
+Even if your cats chew on these plants, they shouldn’t do them any harm.
+Some plants to try include boston ferns (Nephrolepis exalta bostoniensis), polka dot plant (Hypoestes phyllostachya), and Swedish ivy (Pilea nummulariifolia).

 However, it’s still essential to purchase the exact plant that’s listed as being safe for cats.
-For example, the Boston fern is non-toxic to cats, but other ferns are poisonous.
-Also, remember that any plant a cat ingests will make them vomit, as their bodies can’t digest it, so still be careful with your cats around any plants or flowers.
+For example, the boston fern is non-toxic to cats, but other ferns, such as emerald fern (Asparagus densiflorus), are poisonous.
+Also, remember that any plant a cat ingests can make them vomit, so still be careful with your cats around any plants or flowers.

 - Related read: Are Bromeliads Toxic to Cats?
 What You Need to Know!